-The McNair Scholars Program is a program within the Office of Student Success and is structured to prepare undergraduates for successful careers as graduate students, professors, and professional researchers.
+The McNair Scholars Program is a program within the Office of Student Success and is structured to prepare undergraduates for successful careers as professors and professional researchers.
 Scholars receive advice and assistance in preparing themselves academically for graduate school, searching for graduate programs to apply to, completing the application process, and deciding what program to enter.
 This preparation is offered in the form of classes, colloquia, advising, tutoring, faculty mentoring, and the completion of a Summer Research Internship.
 Scholars conduct original research, write reports, make presentations, and have the opportunity to attend research conferences.